JaceRockman/Rulette/Roadmap.md

 TODOs
 - Ensure Modifiers work in all cases
+    - Host Actions
+        X Getting a modifier without any players having rules X Getting a modifier while being the only player with rules X Getting a modifier while only a single other player has rules X Getting a modifier while every other player has rules
+        - Getting a modifier while all players have rules
+    - Wheel Results
         - Getting a modifier without any players having rules
         - Getting a modifier while being the only player with rules
         - Getting a modifier while only a single other player has rules
         - Getting a modifier while every other player has rules
         - Getting a modifier while all players have rules

 Nice to Haves
 - Improve player card visuals in lobby screen and game screen